agentio/serviceinfrastructure/content/docs/further/proxies.md

 Superficially, we also notice that the proxies are in two separate GitHub organizations.
 ESP is in [cloudendpoints/esp](https://github.com/cloudendpoints/esp) and ESPv2 is in [googlecloudplatform/esp-v2](https://github.com/googlecloudplatform/esp-v2).

-Google publishes builds for them, but what if we need an update sooner?
-We can use GitHub actions, but there are some significant problems:
+Google publishes builds for these proxies, but what if we need an update sooner?
+We can use GitHub actions to build them, but there are some significant problems:
 - The ESP builds use archaic build environments and tools.
 - The ESPv2 builds are fragile and extremely slow.